MicrosoftDocs/defender-docs/defender-endpoint/device-timeline-event-flag.md

 > [!NOTE]
 > Querying using the **Hunt for related events** button from a Technique side pane displays all the events related to the identified technique but does not include the Technique itself in the query results.

+ ### EDR sensor (MsSense.exe) Resource Manager

+ When the EDR sensor on a device is close the resource utilization threshold, the EDR sensor actively changes its state to critical.
+The device will not process new events until the EDR sensor returns back to a normal state.
+A new event will appear in the **Timeline** for that device flagging that the EDR sensor has switched to **Critcal** mode.

+As soon as the resource utilization falls below the threshold, the EDR sensor state will automatically swith back to normal mode.

 ### Customize your device timeline